 Kidney stone pain is described as one of the worst pains a healthy person can endure.
 Many women describe kidney stone pain as being worse than labor!
 The pain typically is on the side of the stone localizing to the back or flank.
 Many people experiencing symptoms of stone see no other alternative than going to the emergency room for relief of their anxiety and pain.
 As the stone travels toward the bladder, the location of the pain changes toward the current location of the stone.
 Often, the stone will irritate the kidney and cause blood to be seen in the urine (hematuria).
 Some stones will block the flow of urine and cause symptoms of nausea and vomiting.

 - Nausea and vomiting

 - Frequent urination

 The diagnosis of a kidney stone can be made by symptoms alone.
-The ER team or urologist will likely confirm the presence of stone by checking your blood for kidney function (creatinine), check the urine for blood, and order at CT scan or X-ray to see how big and where the stone is.
-Once the diagnosis is made a decision of weather to treat the stone or let it pass will be made based on the stone’s size, location and your level of pain.
+The ER team or urologist will likely confirm the presence of stone by checking your blood for kidney function (creatinine), checking the urine for blood, and ordering a CT scan or X-ray to see how big and where the stone is.
+Once the diagnosis is decided whether to treat the stone or let it pass will be made based on the stone’s size, location, and level of pain.

 Types of Kidney Stones

 There are several varieties of Kidney stones.
 The most common type is calcium oxalate.
-Other types include uric acid, struvite and phosphorous.
-After your stone has been treated or passed, your doctor will check your urine for 24 hours and do blood tests.
-The results of these may show if excess of certain types of minerals are being spilled into your urine or are circulating in your blood. .
+Other types include uric acid, struvite, and phosphorous.
+After your stone has been treated or passed, your urologist will check your urine for 24 hours and do blood tests.
+The results of these may show if excess of certain types of minerals are being spilled into your urine or are circulating in your blood.